Pages

 Media Anthropology is an area of study within social or cultural anthropology and is now a days a part of media and cultural studies that deals with the social and cultural aspects of mass media.
 Media anthropology is an inter-disciplinary stream of study influenced by the approaches and practices taking place in Visual Anthropology, Film and Performance studies and Development Communication.
 Media anthropology generally represents the application of instruments (theories, concepts, methods, approaches, tools and techniques) to understand media studies from a socio-anthropological perspective.
 Social scientists and media anthropologists generally consider media anthropology as an approach to understand the interaction between various academic and applied aspects of anthropology and the multitude of media.

-As far as the growth and scope of the subject is concerned, media anthropology grows out of the anthropology of modern societies and their culture finding a place under the broad arena of mass media.
+Scope and Areas of Work As far as the growth and scope of the subject is concerned, media anthropology grows out of the anthropology of modern societies and their culture finding a place under the broad arena of mass media.
 It is different from cultural anthropology as it turns its attention from ‘exotic’ to ‘mundane’ and from ‘indigenous’ to ‘manufactured culture’ while preserving the methodological and conceptual assets of anthropological tradition.

 The study of media anthropology in communication studies is gaining a lot of attention these days because it prepares media practitioners for more complete engagement with the symbolic construction of reality and the fundamental importance of symbolic structures, myth and rituals in everyday life.